 3 Mills Studios is measured using an investment method where a discounted cash flow is updated using the authority's own date for expected trading results to determine the valuation of 3 Mills Studios as a trading asset.
 Changes in the market conditions which could impact expected income growth, or occupancy levels would impact the fair value of the asset.

-5 Hancock Road asset is valued using market-based inputs to determine the estimated rental valuation of the asset.
+5 Hancock Road asset (LLDC) and Minerva Road, Lord's and Sarastro (OPDC) are valued using market-based inputs to determine the estimated rental valuation of the asset.
 Changes to the industrial market rental values would impact the fair value of the asset.